bor0/hashtable/README.md

 For benchmarks, check the `benchmarks` folder.

-To build the tests, run `make tests`.
-To run them, write `make runtests`.
+To build the tests, write `make tests`.

-To build the examples, run `make examples`.
-To run them, write `make runexamples`.
+To build the examples, write `make examples`.

 To just build the library, write `make lib`.